Factory License

 Please complete the wizard form above to generate your statutory invoice breakup.

-• Empowered board officers have the right to enter and inspect places to examine control equipment, plants, records, and documents
+WBPCB’s policy note also states that empowered Board officers have the right to enter and inspect places for examining control equipment, industrial plants, records, registers, documents, and other material objects.

 Timelines for Approval